 All research projects, however, are subject to a special approval process.
 This process includes an evaluation to balance research needs with privacy concerns.
 The research project must be approved before Ochsner will use or disclose any medical information with one exception: your medical information may be disclosed to people preparing to conduct a research project.

 For example, information may be needed to identify patients with specific medical needs.
 This is permitted; however, the medical information must remain within our institution.

+Military and Veterans.
 If you are a member of the armed forces, Ochsner may release your medical information as required by military command authorities.
-Ochsner may also release medical information about foreign military personnel to the appropriate foreign military authority.
+We may also release medical information about foreign military personnel to the appropriate foreign military authority.

 - To prevent or control disease, injury or disability;